Section 14: Causality

 While "Information" is a good, necessary, and very general characterization of the fundamental significance of matter, both for the Tetrahedron Model and the Universe, it is not quite "active" enough in its meaning to successfully complement and connect to the other three conservation principles of the Tetrahedron Model.
 "Information" is an asymmetric energy state, whereas Energy Conservation, Entropy, and Symmetry are conservation principles.
 Causality is also a conservation principle, and it seamlessly connects with the other three in a profound and illuminating way, as we shall hopefully see below.
 Meanwhile, although "Information" is to be demoted to a secondary position in terms of activity or action among the "Tetragrammaton" of conservation laws, it obviously remains of first importance as regards the description of the significance of the system in both its particulars and its entirety.
 Information, in the form of charge, is strictly conserved; in its historical form, information is subject to entropic enervation (age, decay, dispersion, dilution) but is never entirely lost.
 It is in fact the potent combination of Causality and Information that makes up matter's "causal matrix" within the conservation domain of historic spacetime, the "Karma" and "Akashic Record" of metaphysical systems of thought.
-It turns out that neither Causality nor Information has any meaning without the other, but the linkage to the other conservation laws is clearer and stronger in the case of Casualty - due to its temporal parameter.
+It turns out that neither Causality nor Information has any meaning without the other (they are a mutually inclusive entangled pair - bridging the gap between Relativity Theory and Quantum Mechanics), but the linkage to the other conservation laws is clearer and stronger in the case of Casualty - due to its temporal parameter.
 To an explanation of this linkage I will now turn my efforts.

 Interactions Among the 4 Conservation Principles of the Tetrahedron Model

-other principles serve Energy Conservation ("first among equals"):
+interactions - all other principles serve Energy Conservation

 a) Entropy: the creation of the conservation domains of space, history, and spacetime through the intrinsic, dimensional motions of light, time, and gravity, allowing the simultaneous use, transformation, and conservation of energy (as regulated by "velocity c" and the laws of Thermodynamics).